 What is magnetic resonance imaging (MRI)?

-MRI is an imaging method that produces pictures of the body using a magnet and radio waves.
+MRI scan is an imaging method that produces pictures of the body using a magnet and radio waves.
 Using special antennas, the machine (called “MRI scanner”) receives radio waves from the body and processes the signals in its computer to generate very clear pictures of the anatomy.

-Why is it necessary?
+Why is MRI Scan necessary?

 MRI is done to evaluate the structure and function of the heart and blood vessels.
 Your/your child’s cardiologist (heart doctor) has requested this test to find out information on the anatomy and function of the cardiac chambers and blood vessels.
 MRI may provide your/your child’s cardiologist with information that cannot be obtained by other tests such as an X-ray picture of the chest, ECG, echocardiogram (cardiac ultrasound) or other tests.

-Is MRI painful?
+Is MRI scan painful?

-No. MRI is considered a “non-invasive” test because the machine takes pictures without touching the body.
+No. MRI scan is considered a “non-invasive” test because the machine takes pictures without touching the body.
 There is no pain associated with an MRI examination.
 The MRI machine makes loud banging, buzzing and clicking noises during most of the exam.
 The technologist will give you/your child earplugs to soften the noise.

-Is MRI harmful?
+Is MRI scan harmful?

 No. MRI is not harmful because it does not use X-rays or any radioactive radiation.
 Experience with many millions of MRI scans over more than 25 years has shown no known harmful effects.